rfahmed/Staged-Crowdfunding-BountyHack/README.md

 ## Instructions

-To run, type `$ ./reach run` into the command line.
+The current iteration of the dapp is interactive in a manner similar to tutorial 8, where Alice sets a crowdfunding goal and Bob gets to contribute.

+To run, first type `$ make build` to compile changes.
+Then `$ make run-alice` in one terminal and `$ make run-bob` in another terminal in the same directory.

 ## Debugging Information